Adele in Munich: Impact

 Munich was cited in Adele's reports on all "relevant" press portals from more than 90 countries.
-Rummel highlighted the international attention given to the exhibition centre, which contributed to the global visibility of its events.
+Rummel highlighted the international attention the exhibition centre received, which contributed to the global visibility of its events.
 Adele's concert residency set a total attendance record at Munich Messe.
 The previous record occurred in 2019 during the seven-day Bauma, the international construction machinery trade fair, which attracted 610,000 visitors.

 Baumgärtner initially projected that the ten concerts would inject 566 million (equivalent to 620M in mid-2024) into the Munich economy.
 In the end, the residency brought in more than million (equivalent to M in mid-2024) to the city.
 Revenues were derived from various sources, including restaurants, public transportation, hotel accommodations, retail, and the rental of exhibition grounds.
 Manfred Gößl, managing director of the Munich Chamber of Industry and Commerce, said there had been an "additional local value added of several hundred million euros".
 "For the city and the region, this is a great success economically", Pfeiffer said.

 Working in Austria and Germany, Leutgeb benefited from international exposure and media coverage.
 Neue Zürcher Zeitung's Max Sprick wrote that it "represents a new dimension even for Munich" and that the residency also shows "in which dimension" Adele "has now advanced as an artist".
 Bilinski said, "Adele sets new standards for the international industry".
 Neil Shah of The Wall Street Journal stated that the temporary venue's scale, technical production and cost "stunned the music business".
-Kirk Sommer, WME's global co-head of music, commented: "Adele could be the beginning of something".
+Kirk Sommer, global co-head of music at William Morris Endeavor (WME), commented: "Adele could be the beginning of something".